 - a.
-Every ability that has met its trigger condition becomes PENDING.
-A reaction window opens, associated with all the pending abilities that met their trigger condition at that instant.
-Whenever a player chooses an ability to trigger in that window, the remaining steps of resolution are carried out in full for that ability before another ability may be triggered. - b.
-The ability chosen by the player with priority becomes triggered.
-Its effects are now IMMINENT. - Other abilities can modify, prevent, or avoid the imminent effects of the triggered ability. - d.
+The player with priority chooses a pending ability associated with the reaction window that gave them priority.
+See rule 10.3.2 and rule 9.2.9 for more details about pending abilities and reaction windows. - b.
+The chosen ability becomes triggered.
+Its effects are now IMMINENT. - c.
+Other abilities can modify, prevent, or avoid the imminent effects of the triggered ability. - d.
 The effects of the triggered ability resolve.
-If any of the effects contain optional components, the ability is considered used if the controller chooses to resolve any of them, in which case "when used" conditionals become pending.
+If any of the effects contain optional components, the ability is considered used if the controller chooses to resolve any of them, in which case "when used" conditionals meet their trigger conditions. - e.
+Resolution of the conditional ability is complete.